ncyxie/Notepad-DOT-Beta/README.md

 Feel free to submit your ideas for Notepad DOT (you can contact with me on Telegram or Discord).

+v2.2.0-Stable update spoiler: Appearence Mode for Toolbar and Context Menu is coming. :)

-Expect Notepad DOT v2.2.0-Stable update at weekend. :)
+Expect Notepad DOT v2.2.0-Stable update at weekend.

 ## Introduction